isvecova/atlas_registration_Brainglobe-Imaris/docs/00a_rescaleMacro_documentation.md

 5. **Interpolation artifacts**
    - **Cause**: Extreme scaling ratios
    - **Solution**: Choose appropriate resolution level, consider different interpolation methods

+## Manual Process Alternative

+If you need to rescale images manually instead of using the automated macro, follow these steps:

+### Manual Rescaling in ImageJ/Fiji

+1. **Open the .ims file**:
+    - Go to `File → Import → Bio-Formats`
+    - Navigate to your `.ims` file
+    - In the Bio-Formats Import Options dialog, select the appropriate series/resolution level
+    - Click OK to open the image

+2. **Extract the autofluorescence channel**:
+    - Go to `Image → Duplicate...`
+    - In the dialog box, check "Duplicate channels" and specify the autofluorescence channel (typically 2)
+    - Click "OK" to create a new image with only the selected channel
+    - Close the original multi-channel image if not needed

+3. **Check current voxel size**:
+    - Go to `Image → Properties`
+    - Note the current pixel width, height, and voxel depth
+    - Record the unit of measurement (usually μm)

+4. **Calculate scaling factors**:
+    - Divide current pixel width by target pixel size (e.g., 2.5 μm ÷ 20 μm = 0.125)
+    - Divide current voxel depth by target pixel size (e.g., 3 μm ÷ 20 μm = 0.15)
+    - These are your X/Y and Z scaling factors respectively

+5. **Perform the rescaling**:
+    - Go to `Image → Scale...`
+    - Enter your calculated X, Y scaling factor in respective fields
+    - Enter your calculated Z scaling factor
+    - Select "Bilinear interpolation"
+    - Check "Create new window" and "Scale all slices"
+    - Click "OK"

+6. **Verify new dimensions**:
+    - Go to `Image → Properties`
+    - Confirm all dimensions (X, Y, Z) are now at or very close to your target pixel size
+    - Adjust if needed

+7. **Save the processed image**:
+    - Go to `File → Save As → Tiff`
+    - Name it with "processed_" prefix followed by original name
+    - Save in the same folder as the original for consistency

 ## Integration with Pipeline